reactjs/react.dev/src/content/learn/keeping-components-pure.md

 </Sandpack>

-Remember that React does not guarantee that component functions will execute in any particular order, so you can't communicate between them by setting variables.
+Remember that React does not guarantee that Component functions will execute in any particular order, so you can't communicate between them by setting variables.
 All communication must happen through props.

 </Solution>

 #### Fix a broken story tray {/*fix-a-broken-story-tray*/}

-The CEO of your company is asking you to add "stories" to your online clock app, and you can't say no. You've written a `StoryTray` component that accepts a list of `stories`, followed by a "Create Story" placeholder.
+The CEO of your company is asking you to add "stories" to your online clock app, and you can't say no. You've written a `StoryTray` Component that accepts a list of `stories`, followed by a "Create Story" placeholder.

 You implemented the "Create Story" placeholder by pushing one more fake story at the end of the `stories` array that you receive as a prop.
 But for some reason, "Create Story" appears more than once.
 Fix the issue.